Soft tissue sarcomas and rare soft tissue tumours – Brief information

 Treatment for the different risk groups is as follows:

-• Low-risk group: for the low-risk group, treatment consists of total gross tumour resection and a chemotherapy with the agents vincristine and actinomycin D (dactinomycin) for about 22 weeks.
+• Low-risk group: For patients with a low risk of relapse, treatment consists of total gross tumour resection and a chemotherapy with the agents vincristine and actinomycin D (dactinomycin) for about 22 weeks.

-• High-risk groups: in both high-risk groups, surgical tumour removal is planned either prior to chemotherapy or later, depending on the site and extent of the tumour.
+• High-risk groups: In both high-risk groups, surgical tumour removal is planned either prior to chemotherapy or later, depending on the site and extent of the tumour.
 All patients in these groups receive radiotherapy.
-Chemotherapy includes ifosfamide, vincristine, actinomycin D, and sometimes doxorubicin (adriamycin) and takes about 25 weeks.
-As mentioned above, RMS patients with metastases will be included in the one high-risk group according to the ERN Guidance in the future.

 Treatment of patients with non-RMS soft tissue sarcoma (NRSTS)